keermanish/react-page-maker/README.md

     };
     ```

-### Create and Register those elements/Layouts ###
+### Create and Register elements/Layouts ###
   - **Create element**

-    Elements/Layouts are react component it self but with the feature of drag.
+    Elements/Layouts should have drag feature.
 To acheive the same we will use `Draggable` component.

     ```Javascript
     // DraggableTextbox.js